ostrodmit/ostrodmit.github.io/_posts/2018-11-13-self-concordance-part-2.md

 \\[
 r = O\left(\frac{1}{\sqrt{d}}\right)
 \\]
 using a simple integration technique sketched below.
-This leads to the sample size bound
+This leads to the bound
 \\[
 n \gtrsim d \cdot d_{eff},
 \\]